-- (a) The competent Japanese authorities will notify the Australian Department of Primary Industry, Canberra, of the appropriate organisations representing the vessels (called "the Organisations"). - (b) The Australian Department of Primary Industry, Canberra, will provide the Organisations with Australian licence application forms for distribution to the operators of the vessels. - (c) The Organisations will deliver to the Australian Department of Primary Industry, Canberra, completed Australian licence application forms for each vessel and its crew. - (d) At the time of applying for licences, the Organisations will submit a fishing plan for each vessel to the Australian Department of Primary Industry, Canberra, specifying, where appropriate, the calendar months in which that vessel expects to operate in the Japanese tuna long-line fishing area. - (e) Upon the granting of a licence the Government of Australia will notify the Organisations within a reasonable time of the names of the vessels in respect of which licences have been granted and the serial number of each such licence. - (f) The Australian Department of Primary Industry will forward the licences direct to the Organisations or through an agent nominated by the Organisations. - (g) The Organisations will make appropriate arrangements for the delivery of the licence to each such vessel. - (h) During the first two months after entry into force of the Subsidiary Agreement, a vessel may enter and fish in the Zone without having the licence on board, provided it is not possible to arrange for delivery of the licence to the vessel before it commences fishing in the Zone.
-The Organisations will advise the Australian Department of Primary Industry of the name and radio call sign of each such vessel before it enters the Zone. - (i) The fee of one million, three hundred and seventy-seven thousand Australian dollars payable in accordance with Article I of the Subsidiary Agreement is to be paid in advance of the issue of licences as follows: - (i) Six hundred and eighty-eight thousand five hundred Australian dollars paid in one amount to the Department of Primary Industry, Canberra, in freely disposable Australian currency free of exchange and service charges, and - (ii) An irrevocable letter of credit established by telex by a first-class Japanese bank through the Commonwealth Trading Bank, Canberra, in favour of the Department of Primary Industry, Canberra, for an amount of six hundred and eighty-eight thousand five hundred Australian dollars, in freely disposable Australian currency free of exchange, negotiating, credit, service and other charges, with provision for drawings at sight to be made 180 days from the letter of credit date and for a period of 30 days thereafter.
+- 1. The following arrangements will operate in respect of applying for and issuing licences, permitting fishing vessels of Japan and persons of those vessels to engage in fishing in the area of the Zone in which fishing is permitted in accordance with Article II of the Subsidiary Agreement (the "Japanese tuna long-line fishing area"): - (a) The competent Japanese authorities will notify the Australian Department of Primary Industry, Canberra, of the appropriate organisations representing the vessels (called "the Organisations"). - (b) The Australian Department of Primary Industry, Canberra, will provide the Organisations with Australian licence application forms for distribution to the operators of the vessels. - (c) The Organisations will deliver to the Australian Department of Primary Industry, Canberra, completed Australian licence application forms for each vessel and its crew. - (d) At the time of applying for licences, the Organisations will submit a fishing plan for each vessel to the Australian Department of Primary Industry, Canberra, specifying, where appropriate, the calendar months in which that vessel expects to operate in the Japanese tuna long-line fishing area. - (e) Upon the granting of a licence the Government of Australia will notify the Organisations within a reasonable time of the names of the vessels in respect of which licences have been granted and the serial number of each such licence. - (f) The Australian Department of Primary Industry will forward the licences direct to the Organisations or through an agent nominated by the Organisations. - (g) The Organisations will make appropriate arrangements for the delivery of the licence to each such vessel. - (h) During the first 2 months after entry into force of the Subsidiary Agreement, a vessel may enter and fish in the Zone without having the licence on board, provided it is not possible to arrange for delivery of the licence to the vessel before it commences fishing in the Zone.
+The Organisations will advise the Australian Department of Primary Industry of the name and radio call sign of each such vessel before it enters the Zone. - (i) The fee of two million, two hundred and seventy-five thousand Australian dollars payable in accordance with Article I of the Subsidiary Agreement is to be paid in advance of the issue of licences as follows: - (i) One million, one hundred and thirty-seven thousand, five hundred Australian dollars paid in one amount to the Department of Primary Industry, Canberra, in freely disposable Australian currency free of exchange and service charges, and - (ii) An irrevocable letter of credit established by telex by a first-class Japanese bank through the Commonwealth Trading Bank, Canberra, in favour of the Department of Primary Industry, Canberra, for an amount of one million, one hundred and thirty-seven thousand, five hundred Australian dollars, in freely disposable Australian currency free of exchange, negotiating, credit, service and other charges, with provision for drawings at sight to be made 180 days from the letter of credit date and for a period of 30 days thereafter.